Rank: Associate or Senior Librarian

 • Twelve (12) years post-MLIS or the international equivalent of progressively responsible library leadership experience in an academic or research library, including supervisory experience.

-• Demonstrated ability to successfully manage and steward library collections budgets.
+• Ability to successfully manage and steward library collections budgets.

-• Demonstrated expertise in multiple areas of collection services including collection development, collection management, and collection assessment.
+• Expertise in one or more areas of collection services including collection development, collection management, and collection assessment.

 • Demonstrated knowledge of contemporary trends and key issues in higher education and research libraries.